JorjaFox/website/_posts-old-blog/2011-05-05-csi-11x20-cello-and-goodbye.md

 <h3>Recap</h3>
 <del datetime="2011-05-06T02:20:41+00:00">Coming Soon.</del>

 Well.
 That was interesting.
 Sara and the science were fun, and Morgan Brody (nee Ecklie) was an adorable pocket CSI.
 But the dragging out of the Ray/Haskell story is just that.
 Dragged.
 Out.
-Also, expect the ratings to be terrible, because Callie and Arizona are getting married on <em>Greys Anatomy</em> tonight.
+Also, expect the ratings to be terrible, because Callie and Arizona are getting married on _Greys Anatomy_ tonight.

 &bull; <a href="https://jorjafox.net/wiki/Cello_and_Goodbye">Recap</a>
 &bull; <a href="https://jorjafox.net/gallery/tv/csi/season11/celloandgoodbye">Screencaps</a>